 It is possible to run backup software within a given virtual machine and back up any data stored on it that way.
 This is, in fact, what many people do, even though it requires the additional hassle of having to install and maintain backup software on each virtual machine (VM), as well as the expense of buying additional licenses for third-party backup software, if you go that route.

 Backing up the .VHD files themselves, from the outside, is another story.
-If you make a backup copy of a virtual computer while it's running -- even if you use the Volume Shadow Copy service, which can be used to
+If you make a backup copy of a virtual computer while it's running -- even if you use the Volume Shadow Copy service, which can be used to make snapshot copies of any open files -- it will generally work if you restore it and reboot it, but there's no guarantee that it will work as intended.
+When you take a snapshot image of a .VHD while the system is still running, you're preserving the virtual computer's data in an inconsistent state.
+Writes may not have been committed to disk, program settings may be in flux, and so on.

 The folks at the 4sysops.com blog tried to take the snapshot route.
 They were using Backup Exec, which supports shadow volumes), and experienced that exact problem: the backup process doesn't deal with what's in the virtual machine's memory at all.
 This is not really a failure on the part of any third-party backup program because most any backup application written for Windows today -- especially server-level backup solutions -- supports shadow copying.
 It's simply that the shadow copying subsystem is not aware of what might be in a given virtual server's memory.